Nicole Kelley - Owner & Director

 Bridget received her BFA in Dance Performance with a concentration in ballet from Marymount Manhattan College.
 There she had the opportunity to train with many distinguished teachers including Katie Langan, Robert Atwood, Anthony Ferro, Francisco Martinez, Denise Vale, Kristina Berger, Elena Commendador, and Lynn Glauber.
 Bridget has performed works by Twyla Tharp, Alwin Nikolais, Pascal Rioult, and Sean Curran.
 She also choreographed two original works during her studies.
 She was an inaugural member of the Boston Celtics Dance Team, has performed at the Macy's Day Parade, Turtle Lane Playhouse, and has done various commcercial, film, and promotional work.
 In addition to being a member of the RDC Faculty, Bridget has previously taught at Ballet Academy East in NYC and the Nevada School of Ballet in Las Vegas.

 Blair danced recreationally and competitively since she was three years old.
-Her competition years were focused primarily in lyrical, jazz and tap dance and she went on to choreograph group numbers for her sorority of which she was President.
+Her competition years were focused primarily in lyrical, jazz and tap dance.
 Blair attended University of Maryland, College Park where she received her degree in Communications-Public Relations and minor in Public Leadership.
 She worked for four years at a non-profit organization, Best Buddies Maryland, where she worked with middle and high school programs before becoming a Program Supervisor overseeing all Programmatic departments.
-She returned to Massachusetts in 2011 and is now the Studio Manager at Rhythm Dance Company which she has enjoyed for the past eight years.
+She returned to Massachusetts in 2011 and is now the Studio Manager at Rhythm Dance Company which she has enjoyed for the past nine years.